Mchl-krpch/resident-logger/README.md

 The essence of the program is to draw a window every [55 milliseconds](http://vitaly_filatov.tripod.com/ng/asm/asm_001.7.html) to show the current value of the registers - this is possible by replacing the `eighth interrupt` with your own.

 the `ninth interrupt` is responsible for the program interface.
-With it, we can press the control key and hide the frame, and with the help of alt we can stop the resident
+With it, we can press the `ctrl` key and hide the frame, and with the help of `alt` we can stop the resident

 ## what is implemented?

-- working with macros
+[x] working with macros
-- replacing interrupts with your own
+[x] replacing interrupts with your own
-- working with other files
+[x] working with other files
-- passing the shift of a variable to another file
-- running the program in the background
+[x] passing the shift of a variable to another file [x] running the program in the background
-- two hot keys to control the program control and alt
+[x] two hot keys to control the program `ctrl` and `alt`